Internal Macedonian Revolutionary Organization

-Art.
-3. To achieve this goal, the Organization aims to abolish chauvinist propaganda and nationalistic disputes, which split and weaken...

 Ottoman era

 Origins and goals

 The organization was a secret revolutionary society operating in the late 19th and early 20th centuries with the goal of autonomous Macedonia and Adrianople regions.
 It was founded in 1893 in Ottoman Thessaloniki by a small band of anti-Ottoman Macedono-Bulgarian revolutionaries, who considered Macedonia an indivisible territory and all of its inhabitants "Macedonians", no matter their religion or ethnicity, thus signaling the emergence of a new, firmly Macedonian national movement.
 In practice, IMRO was established by Bulgarians in Macedonia and the vast majority of their followers were Slavic speakers in Ottoman Macedonia, of whom primarily Bulgarian Exarchists.
 At that time IMRO was often called "the Bulgarian Committee", while its members were designated as Comitadjis, i.e. "committee men".
 Initially, it was against the irredentist aspirations of neighboring states in the area.
 From its foundation, IMRO was evidently torn apart by political and ideological factionalism, members shared significantly conflicting views concerning Macedonia, Macedonians, and their relation with Bulgaria.
 Some of them saw the autonomy evolving into independent Macedonia, that would become a member of a future Balkans federal state.
 Others saw the outcome of the autonomy as unification of Macedonia and Adrianople with Bulgaria.
 The idea of autonomy was strictly political and did not imply a secession from Bulgarian ethnicity.
 Even those, who advocated for independent Macedonia and opposed Greater Bulgaria, never doubted the predominantly Bulgarian character of the Macedonian Slavs.
 The organization was founded by Hristo Tatarchev, Dame Gruev, Petar Pop-Arsov, Andon Dimitrov, Hristo Batandzhiev and Ivan Hadzhinikolov.
 All of them were closely connected with the Bulgarian Men's High School of Thessaloniki.